tahoe-lafs/magic-folder/docs/invites.rst

 Looking at the whole process from the magic-wormhole perspective, this is what happens:

-- Alice: allocates a wormhole code, sends the first invite message ``{"collective-dmd": "..."}``
+- Desktop: allocates a wormhole code, sends the first invite message ``{"collective-dmd": "..."}``
-- Alice (the human): securely communicates the wormhole code to Bob (the human)
+- Desktop (the human): securely communicates the wormhole code to Laptop (the human)
-- Bob: uses the wormhole code to complete the SPAKE2 handshake.
+- Laptop: uses the wormhole code to complete the SPAKE2 handshake.
-- Bob: retrieves the first invite message.
+- Laptop: retrieves the first invite message.
-- Bob: creates Personal
+- Laptop: creates Personal
-- Bob: sends the invite reply ``{"personal-dmd": "...", }``
+- Laptop: sends the invite reply ``{"personal-dmd": "...", }``
-- Alice: retrieves the invite reply.
+- Desktop: retrieves the invite reply.
-- Alice: writes a new entry in the Collective (pointing at Bob's Personal read-capability)
+- Desktop: writes a new entry in the Collective (pointing at Laptop's Personal read-capability)
-- Alice: sends confirmation message ``{"success": true, "petname": "...", }``
+- Desktop: sends confirmation message ``{"success": true, "petname": "...", }``
-- Alice: closes the wormhole.
+- Desktop: closes the wormhole.

 Invite HTTP API